Most weather apps give you a rain percentage and stop there.

 1. The index can say “no”

-The ingredient gate helps prevent false alarms.
-If the atmosphere does not show meaningful thunderstorm evidence, the score stays low.
+The score is designed to avoid false alarms.
+If the atmosphere does not show meaningful thunderstorm support, the signal stays low.

 2. Forecast range is respected